 Out of state relocation by parents and children has become a common issue in family law and is taken extremely seriously as it often has a profound impact on all involved.
 As a result, Arizona has very detailed law which outlines specific requirements and guidelines for cases involving a parent who wishes to relocate the child or to prevent child relocation out of state.

-Our attorneys in Scottsdale can assist with the complicated procedures and litigation surrounding relocation and, if necessary, provide creative insight for a long-distance Parenting Plan that will maximize a non-moving parent’s contact and involvement with the child.
+Our attorneys in Phoenix can assist with the complicated procedures and litigation surrounding relocation and, if necessary, provide creative insight for a long-distance Parenting Plan that will maximize a non-moving parent’s contact and involvement with the child.
 In the alternative, if you are seeking to object to the child’s cross-state relocation, we have numerous strategies and arguments to maximize your chances for a positive result.

 Living through a divorce can be an arduous and confusing time.
 Divorces generally involve lawyers, court dates, and a significant amount of time and costs, if the two parties disagree on a myriad of issues.
 Divorce law and family courts seek to alleviate these disagreements.
 Some people may find themselves in a fairly straightforward divorce, where there is no disagreement at all.
 Those few probably only need guidance with divorce papers, but not much else.
 Others find themselves in the middle, where they are able and willing to come to agreements outside of court, but may not be able to agree on everything.
 These folks may have different views on the best way to settle issues such as child custody, support, and property division, but do not necessarily have to go to court to settle their issues.
 These parties can settle using a collaborative divorce procedure.
 Let’s examine collaborative divorce a little bit closer.